 EPA issued an initial NPDES permit for Greens Creek Mine on March 31, 1987.
-The initial permit was reissued by EPA on October 15, 1998 and expired on November 17, 2003.
-Since Kennecott Greens Creek Mining Co. submitted a timely permit renewal application in a letter dated May 6, 2003, the 1998 permit was administratively extended until the effective date of a reissued permit.
-The current permit became effective on July 1, 2005 and expired on July 1, 2010.
-However, a timely application for reissuance of the permit was submitted to EPA in December 2009.
-Because HGCMC submitted a timely application for reissuance, the 2005 permit has been administratively extended and remains fully effective and enforceable until the effective date of a new permit per 18 AAC 83.155(c).
-DEC assumed primacy to administer the NPDES permit program for mining discharges in October 2010.
-This permit issuance marks the first APDES permit issuance for the subject discharge.
+The most recent permit was effective July 1, 2005 and expired on July 1, 2010.
+A timely application for renewal of the permit was submitted to EPA in December 2009.
+Because HGCMC submitted a timely application for renewal, the 2005 permit has been administratively extended and remains fully effective and enforceable until reissuance per 18 AAC 83.155(c).